anycable/anycable/docs/configuration.md

 The number of seconds to wait for the server to shutdown gracefully, i.e., disconnect all active sessions and perform the corresponding Disconnect RPC calls (see below).
 Default: 30.

+**--pong_timeout** (`ANYCABLE_PONG_TIMEOUT`)

+For clients using the [extended Action Cable protocol](../misc/action_cable_protocol.md#action-cable-extended-protocol), the number of seconds to wait for the client to respond to the PING message with the PONG command.
+The default value is zero, meaning that no PONGs are expected.
+The recommended value to activate this feature is 10 seconds.
+Requiring pongs helps to detect broken connections faster.

 ## Presets

 AnyCable-Go comes with a few built-in configuration presets for particular deployments environments, such as Heroku or Fly.
 The presets are detected and activated automatically.
 As an indication, you can find a line in the logs: